hmrc/penalties/README.md

 - Retrieving penalties and compliance data
 - The retrieval and submission of appeals
-- Providing other teams with penalties summary data
+- Providing other teams with penalties data

 ## Running

-This services requires MongoDB to be running.

 The service manager configuration name for this service is `PENALTIES`.
 But it can be started with`sm --start PENALTIES_ALL` along with dependent services such as `penalties-stub` and more.